-Welcome to the Risk Management (GSD) section of the Learning Center!
+Within the Risk Management (GSD) section of the Learning Center, you can learn about:

 As a CCP for eligible trades submitted by its Netting Members, GSD mitigates credit, market and liquidity risks in the financial services sector by standardizing and implementing risk management practices.
 GSD manages these risks that arise from outstanding obligations through various processes like mark-to-market, margining through collection of a Clearing Fund and cross-margining to ensure that FICC GSD is well collateralized to fulfill its outstanding obligations in case of a potential member default.